What skills are required to join the writer’s team?

 What challenges do staff writers face?

-The most challenging issue facing writers is the pressure to produce content that adds to the conversation.
-Early blog posts were designed to highlight XTRABYTES™ many notable features in comparison to larger cryptocurrencies (i.e., Ethereum scalability).
+Writers must constantly come up with content that adds to the conversation.
+Early blog posts were designed to highlight XTRABYTES™ many notable features (especially in comparison to better-known cryptocurrencies).
 However, our readers also desire more diverse and sophisticated content.
-As a result, we’re asking writers to produce more imaginative and thought-provoking content.
-While writing about technology in readable prose is itself challenging, future articles will also need to be more wide-ranging and eclectic in scope.
+As a result, we’ve asked our writers to consider more imaginative and thought-provoking topics.

-Allowing others to edit your content can be another sticky point.
+Another challenge is allowing one’s content to be edited.
 As might be expected, writers generally do not care to have their content changed.
 Like a painter whose finished painting is trifled with by another painter, stylistic changes can be somewhat contentious.
 However, writers must be willing to work with an editor to resolve problematic issues.

 Google Docs is extremely helpful in this regard, as it allows writers to make editing suggestions without losing the original content.
 Their version-history tool is critically important in this regard, as it reveals what recent content changes were made and by who.
-Best of all, writers who employ Docs can converse and come to an agreement on disputed content.
+Best of all, writers who employ Google Docs can converse about disputed content on the document.

 Finally, it’s relatively easy for an editor/writer to overlook grammatical errors, particularly when they’re rushing.
-As blog editor, I’ve pleaded mea culpa to missing such errors in the past.
+As blog editor, I’ve pleaded mea culpa to missing such errors more than a few times.
 As a safeguard, I now subscribe to Grammarly.com.
 Writers will find the site to be surprisingly helpful at catching errors (particularly those ‘hiding in plain sight’).